 The problem is so disruptive that Dobson has put up a sign to help people realize the error when they arrive to his address.

 To Dobson, the problem is about more than being woken up in the middle of the night -- it's a county resource problem.
-He told the county commission that the issue poses a problem to the police department since the police use the exact same system.
+He told the county commission that the issue poses a problem to the police department since the police use the exact same system as GPS locators to determine a cell phone's location.

-He got the attention of the Clark County Board of Commissioners Monday when he blasted North Las Vegas police for falling suspect to the county problem.
+Dobson got the attention of the Clark County Board of Commissioners Monday when he blasted North Las Vegas police for falling suspect to the county problem.
+If a 911 caller doesn't know a caller's address, dispatch computers provide operators the best address they have -- which in many cases is Dobson's.

 "Imagine if they're here and they're not where the problem is," Dobson said.